 - Though NPC's have implied your character saying things.
 Such as a Cultist saying to Ness "What?
 You're saying I can only stand in one spot?
 I'll prove you wrong"

-- Lucas, as the main character, does have a single line of dialogue; however, it's easy to miss as he's repeating a line an NPC said.
+- Lucas, as the main character, actually does have a single line of dialogue during the time you play as him; however, it's easy to miss as he's repeating a line an NPC said.
 Most players won't check the name of the person saying it and dismiss it as Welcome to Corneria.

 - Xenoblade Chronicles X zigzags the trope.
 The game gives you 8 different voices per gender to choose from for your player created avatar.
 During battle, the player character speaks just like anybody else, calling out attack names and issuing tactical commands in the voice you chose.
 During cutscenes, however, they become completely silent, save for the occasional dialogue prompts which give them dialogue that only the other characters can hear.
 Sometimes NPCs will awkwardly repeat what the player character says for the player's benefit.